Start of main content

 Student Health Service (SSE)

-The Student Health Service is open to all students.
-It provides access to medical care and health advice and facilitates access to healthcare professionals by offering free and confidential consultations.
-It also offers prevention and health promotion services (vaccinations, screening, etc.), health education, etc.
+The Student Health Service is available to all students.
+It provides access to medical care and health advice, and facilitates access to healthcare professionals by offering free and confidential consultations.
+It also offers preventive and health promotion services (vaccinations, screenings, etc.) and health education.
+Students can contact the services associated with their university:

 Crous Services